TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 _**Implemented Throttling in API Gateway:**_ This helps in controlling the volume of API requests hitting the API Gateway, preventing abuse & mitigating a DDoS Attack.
 The APIs thus wouldn't be overwhelmed by too many requests.

-#### Scalability
+### Scalability

-_**Provisioned Concurrency for Lambda:**_ Reduces cold start latency, ensuring consistent & predictable performance.
+_**Configured Provisioned Concurrency for Lambda:**_ Reduces cold start latency, ensuring consistent & predictable performance.
 Pre-warming a set of Lambda function instances helps improve Responsiveness & Scalability during traffic spikes

-_**Provisioned Throughput for DynamoDB:**_ Configured DynamoDB Provisioned Throughput with RCUs and WCUs, for a consistent and predictable performance.
+_**Provisioned Throughput for DynamoDB:**_ Configured DynamoDB Provisioned Throughput with RCUs and WCUs, for a consistent and predictable read/write performance.

- _**Automatic Scaling for DynamoDB:**_ Implemented Dynamic Scaling through Scaling Targets and Policies for automatic, workload-responsive adjustments.
-Optimizing resource-utilization and responsiveness.
+ _**Implemented Automatic Scaling for DynamoDB:**_ Dynamic Auto-Scaling through Targets and Policies for automatic, workload-responsive adjustments.
+Aids in resource-utilization & helps in cost optimisation

-#### Security
+### Security

 _Lambda Authoriser for API Gateway Authorization:_